elegant-scipy/elegant-scipy/markdown/ch3.markdown

 There's a few things to notice here:

+- we return "0.0" from the filter function because `generic_filter` requires the filter function to return a float.
+However, we will ignore the filter output, and only use it for its "side effect" of adding edges to the graph.
 - the loops are not nested several levels deep.
 This makes the code more compact, easier to take in in one go.
 - the code works identically for 1D, 2D, 3D, or even 8D images!